jan-1995/ML_Churn_Prediction/README.md

    - The module demonstrates its functionality by raising a custom exception when division by zero occurs.
 The exception message is then logged.

 ## Running The Files:

+This Python script is the main entry point for running a Churn Prediction project.
+It leverages various functions and modules from a custom library, "churn_library," to perform tasks related to data processing, model training, and evaluation.

+Here's what the script does:

+### Import Necessary Libraries:
+The script begins by importing essential libraries required for data processing, machine learning, and visualization.
+These include popular libraries like Pandas for data handling, Seaborn for data visualization, and scikit-learn for machine learning tasks.

+### Initialize Logging and Exception Handling:
+It utilizes a custom logging and exception handling system that logs important messages and handles exceptions gracefully.
+This is done through the "logger.py" and "exception.py" modules.

+### Data Import: The script reads a dataset from a specified file path using the "import_data" function.
+The user should replace the file path with their own data source.

+### Data Preprocessing:
+The dataset is preprocessed by identifying categorical and numerical columns, encoding categorical features, and conducting exploratory data analysis (EDA).
+EDA visualizations are saved in a user-specified directory.
+Users can customize the output directory to their preferred location.

+### Feature Engineering:
+Feature engineering is performed to prepare the data for model training.
+It selects specific columns and splits the dataset into training and testing sets.
+Users can modify the selected columns based on their project requirements.

+### Model Training:
+The script trains machine learning models, specifically a Random Forest Classifier and a Logistic Regression model.
+It utilizes GridSearchCV for hyperparameter tuning to find the best model configuration.
+Model training results and metrics are saved in a user-specified directory.

+### Feature Importance Plot:
+The importance of features used in the machine learning models is visualized and saved as an image.
+Users can specify the output directory for this image.

+### Classification Report:
+A classification report is generated for model evaluation.
+This report includes key metrics such as precision, recall, and F1-score for both the training and testing data.
+The report is saved as an image in a user-defined directory.

+To use this script for your own project, you should make the following customizations:

+Set the <mark>response</mark> variable to the target variable you want to predict (e.g., "Churn").
+Update the <mark>data file path</mark> in the "import_data" function to point to your dataset.
+Adjust the output directories to your preferred location, ensuring that they exist in your file system.
+After these customizations, you can run the script to perform churn prediction tasks on your dataset.
+It's a versatile tool that can be adapted to various churn prediction projects by changing the dataset, target variable, and output paths.